Charles River Laboratories International Inc (CRL)'s Winning For

 Understanding Charles River Laboratories International Inc's Business

-Charles River Laboratories International Inc, with a market cap of $11.60 billion and sales of $4.22 billion, operates with an operating margin of 15.37%.
+Charles River Laboratories International Inc, with a market cap of $11.84 billion and sales of $4.22 billion, operates with a 15.37% operating margin.
 Founded in 1947, it is a leading provider of drug discovery and development services.
 The company's research model & services segment is the leading provider of animal models for laboratory testing, which breeds and delivers animal research models with specific genetic characteristics for preclinical studies around the world.
 The discovery & safety assessment segment includes services required to take a drug through the early development process, including discovery services.
 The manufacturing support segment includes microbial solutions, which provides in vitro (non-animal) testing products, biologics testing services, and avian vaccine services.

 Profitability Rank Breakdown